kaadipranav/lynex/docs/DEVELOPMENT_STATUS.md

 ## Project Overview

-Sentry for AI is a comprehensive monitoring and observability platform specifically designed for AI applications.
+Lynex is a comprehensive monitoring and observability platform specifically designed for AI applications.
 It provides real-time tracking of LLM usage, errors, logs, and performance metrics with a modern web dashboard.

 ### Architecture
 - **Microservices Architecture**: Ingest API, UI Backend, Processor, Frontend